BenjaminBatte/student-grade-prediction/docs/index.md

 # 🏠 Student Grade Prediction – Home

 Welcome to the **Student Grade Prediction** project documentation.

-This site provides an overview of the system architecture, usage instructions, sample results, and background information.
+📖 For a complete project overview, see the [README.md](../README.md).

+---

 Use the navigation below to explore: